MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/builders.md

 ## Performance considerations

-If you're creating more than one entity, do not execute the operation in the same loop that you use to create the operationa object.
+If you're creating more than one entity, do not execute the operation in the same loop that you use to create the operation object.
 Instead, create an array to hold the operations and then iterate through that array to retrieve the results.

 ### Poor Performance
 ``` javascript